psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > Of the eleven "comprovincial bishops" present at the publication of this Constitution in St. Paul's, only one was from Wales — namely, David, Bishop of Bangor.
 "There is superstition," says Bacon, "in avoiding superstition, when men thinke to doe best, if they goe furthest from the superstition formerly received."
 Our own Reformation affords some notable examples of this.
 >
-> "In the time of popery," saya Latimer (*Works*, i.
+> "In the time of popery," says Latimer (*Works*, i.
 547, Parker Society), "before the Gospel came amongst us, we went to burials with weeping and wailing as though there were no God: but since the Gospel came unto us, I have heard say that in some places they go with the corses grinning and flearing, as though they went to a bear-baiting, which thing no doubt is nought."
 >
 > From Mr. Edward Peacock’'s notes to his edition of John Myre's "Instructions to the Clergy* (E.E.T.S.)
 I take the following :
 >